MoeedCodes-1360/Build-A-Bite/README.md

 ## 💡 Future Enhancements

-- 🛒 cart and checkout flow
-- 💳 real order management
+- 💳 payment and real order management
-- 🧾 persistent review storage
+- ☁️ server-backed review storage
 - 🖼️ food image gallery
 - 🧠 search and filtering for menu items

 ## 📘 Notes

 This project is a front-end experience focused on style, structure, and usability.
-It’s a strong foundation for expanding into a larger food ordering or restaurant brand platform.
+Orders and reviews are currently handled in the browser, making it a strong foundation for connecting a backend or payment provider later.

 ## 🙌 Project Status